amzamani/btech-project/readme.md

 This project uses the latest models from [OpenAI](https://openai.com/) to build a semantic search index across every episode of the Pod.
 It allows you to find your favorite moments with Google-level accuracy and rewatch the exact clips you're interested in.

 You can use it to power advanced search across _any YouTube channel or playlist_.
-The demo uses the [All-In Podcast](https://www.youtube.com/channel/UCESLZhusAkFfsNsApnjF_Cg) because it's my favorite 💕, but it's designed to work with any playlist.
+The demo uses the [All-In Podcast](https://www.youtube.com/channel/UCESLZhusAkFfsNsApnjF_Cg)

 ## How to get started
 - Clone the repository to your local machine.